matsola/biofertilizer-report/casestudy.md

 ### The vegetable producers

 The producers in this experiment are all small-scale vegetable producer that grows ecological food on their land.
 They use sustainable farming practices and do not rely on heavy machinery or equipment.
-Instead, they rely on hand tools and natural fertilizers to grow a diverse range of vegetables on their 800-1200 m².
+Instead, they rely on hand tools and natural fertilizers to grow a diverse range of vegetables on their 300-1050 square meters.
 These producers sell most of their ecologically-grown food directly to customers and local businesses or farm stands.

 They manage their lands with ideas from _conservation agriculture_[[4][CA]], such as minimizing soil disturbance and maintaining permanent soil cover.